dheerajoruganty/Near_Deduplication/discussion.md

-For the initial implementation of Bloom Filters, we chose the byte_array approach as opposed to the bitarray approach.
+For the initial implementation of Bloom Filters, we chose the bitarray approach as opposed to the byte array approach.